lynnlangit/serverless-architecture/GCP.md

 Serverless GCP architectures include interactive or batch data processing.
 Also it's common to include machine learning evaluation and processing.
 Data Lake architectures are generally used when data volumes are genomic-sized.
 Below are examples and also links to more information about GCP libraries that are commonly used in this type of solution.

 Of course you can build a serverless website using any number of patterns.
-I shown the three most common ones in the diagram below:
+I shown the three most common ones in the diagram below.
+I've also included other common GCP services used in web applications which provide management and/or automation capabilities.

 <img src="https://github.com/lynnlangit/serverless-architecture/blob/main/images/gcp-serverless-web.png" width=800>